 The importance of cybersecurity in higher education

 Amid the backdrop of COVID-19, cybersecurity has become more important now than ever.
-Researchers across Ontario and Canada are on the front lines of innovative testing, working on therapies and vaccine development while remote work and learning has become the new normal.
+Researchers across Ontario and Canada are on the front lines of innovative testing, working on therapies and vaccine development while remote work and learning have become the new normal.
 A large portion of these researchers are taking advantage of the resources provided by higher education institutions.
 The move to online and cloud-based services, accelerated by the pandemic, places institutions at an even higher level of risk.

 Even outside of global pandemics, colleges and universities hold a lot of valuable data, making them an appealing target for cybercrime.
 Some of this valuable data includes the personal, financial and health information of students and faculty, research data, and commercial and intellectual property that is often in collaboration with government and private sector.